 Make sure your safety gear fits you properly and wear it every time you play, whether during practice or a match.
 Use knee pads or defensive pants to protect yourself from injury when you fall or dive onto the court.
 Wearing shoes that provide strong ankle and arch support may help prevent injury.

-Range of motion of the shoulder and shoulder stability are essential in preventing shoulder injuries in overhead athletes.
+The range of motion of the shoulder and shoulder stability is essential in preventing shoulder injuries in overhead athletes.
 The rotator cuff (4 muscles which stabilize the main shoulder joint) and shoulder blade muscles, aid in shoulder stability and function.
 Working with a physical therapist to regain range of motion and shoulder stability may assist in optimal performance required for volleyball.

 Warm up and cool down

 Warm up of your muscles with stretching and light aerobic exercises helps to improve flexibility and your ability to move easily around the court.
 Stretching at the end of practice or after a match is an essential part in recovering.
 It can help reduce muscle soreness and keep muscles long and flexible.

 The ankle joint is held in place by ligaments which stabilize it.
 When these ligaments are stretched beyond what they can bear from a sudden twist, turn or rolling of the ankle, the result is a sprain.
 Depending on the severity, this could even include the ligament being torn.Learn More